Wolap/Wolap/README.md

 - 🔈 Know how to speak English and of course French

-- 🦆 obviously love Ducks
+- 🦆 Obviously love Ducks

 - :beers: *Try to be productive*